mother-of-all-self-hosting/ansible-role-redlib/docs/configuring-redlib.md

 [Libredirect](https://libredirect.github.io/), an extension for Firefox and Chromium-based desktop browsers, has support for redirections to Redlib.

 If you would like to make your instance public so that it can be used by anyone including Libredirect, please consider to send a PR to the [upstream project](https://github.com/redlib-org/redlib-instances) to add yours to the list, which Libredirect automatically fetches using a script (see [this FAQ entry](https://libredirect.github.io/faq.html#where_the_hell_are_those_instances_coming_from)).
-See [here](https://github.com/redlib-org/redlib-instances/blob/main/README.md) for details about how to do so.
+See [this official documentation](https://github.com/redlib-org/redlib-instances/blob/main/README.md) for details about how to do so.

 ## Troubleshooting